What is Plantar Fasciitis?

 When do I See Results?

-Regenerative therapy for plantar fasciitis only takes a few hours to complete and is performed in an outpatient setting, no general anaesthesia is required and most patients don’t need post-operative pain medication.
+Regenerative therapy for plantar fasciitis only takes a few hours to complete.
+It is performed in an outpatient setting, no general anaesthesia is required and most patients don’t need post-operative pain medication.
 Patients will be able to go home almost immediately after the injection is done.
 Since this therapy is an orthobiological treatment that requires time for the cells to restore the damaged areas in the foot, patients will not feel the effect of the injection immediately.
 On average, most patients will start to see signs of improvement in the form of reduced pain or increased function within 30 days.

-Is this Treatment Safe?
+Is this Plantar Fasciitis Treatment Safe?

 Regenerative Therapy for plantar fasciitis is a safe alternative to surgery and other traditional plantar fasciitis treatments.
 Since we only use Cells and PRP that were harvested from the same patient, the risk of infections or rejection is virtually non-existent.